Fishest/school/notes/effective.java.rst

 16. Favor composition over inheritence
 ------------------------------------------------------------

-* use decorators, delegation, or forwarding classes
+Options include using decorators, delegation, or forwarding classes

 ------------------------------------------------------------
 17. Design and document for inheritence, or prohibit it